servactory/demo-rails/README.md

 # Servactory Rails Demo App

-Servactory uses [Rails](https://github.com/rails/rails) this demo application.
+Servactory uses [Rails](https://github.com/rails/rails) for this demo application.

 To run the project locally, first install the dependencies: